Austin-Hogan-Full-Stack-Development/galactic-odin-recipes/README.md

 # Why?
 Learning the foundations & basics of HTML
 # Goals
-To practice using HTMl, git, & the basics of web development.
+To practice using HTML, git, & the basics of web development.
 # Idea Origination
 The Odin Project.